andbeder/meta-themes/README.md

 ## Error Handling

 - Records with empty/null field values are skipped
-- LM Studio API errors are captured and included in the CSV output
+- AI service API errors are captured and included in the CSV output
-- Network timeouts are set to 30 seconds for LM Studio requests
+- Network timeouts are set to 30 seconds for LM Studio requests, 60 seconds for Copilot
 - Salesforce authentication errors will stop the process

 ## Troubleshooting

 1. **Salesforce Authentication Issues**: Ensure all required environment variables are set correctly
 2. **LM Studio Connection Issues**: Verify LM Studio is running and accessible at the configured URL
+3. **Copilot Authentication Issues**: Ensure `COPILOT_API_KEY` environment variable is set correctly
-3. **Field Not Found**: Ensure the field name exists on the specified Salesforce object
+4. **Field Not Found**: Ensure the field name exists on the specified Salesforce object
-4. **Permission Issues**: Ensure your Salesforce user has read access to the specified object and field
+5. **Permission Issues**: Ensure your Salesforce user has read access to the specified object and field
-5. **Resume Issues**: If resume detection isn't working, check that the output CSV file has the correct column headers
+6. **Resume Issues**: If resume detection isn't working, check that the output CSV file has the correct column headers
-6. **Large Datasets**: For very large datasets (>20,000 records), the system automatically chunks queries to respect Salesforce limits
+7. **Large Datasets**: For very large datasets (>20,000 records), the system automatically chunks queries to respect Salesforce limits
+8. **AI Service Timeout**: Copilot requests timeout after 60 seconds, LM Studio after 30 seconds